 - Great price

-- However no domain email support, only as alias’
+- However no custom domain support, only as an alias

 - Email and contacts, no calendar (currently on roadmap)